RobSorce/Homeworks/homework3/README.md

-# Homework2
+# Homework ROS + OpenCV
-Homework 2 repo
+Homework 3 repo

-- Write a ros node that writes in a text format the 2D location of the laser
+● Run the STAGE simulator
-(x,y,theta) when laser messages arrive, and the timestamp
+● Write a node that:
-- FORMAT:
+  1­  subscribes the /base_scan topic and ...
-- One line per message
+  2­ ... for each incoming LaserScan message computes the minimum distance from
-- LASER
+     the obstacles and ...
-<timestamp.sec>.<timestamp.usec>
+  3­ ... creates an image using OpenCV showing the laser data, highlighting the
-<laser pose w.r.t. odom frame
+     nearest obstacle point with a red circle.
-(x,y,theta)>
+     The resulting image should look like this: